Ven0maus/SOD.Common/SOD.Common/ModFolderContent/README.md

 public interface IConfigBindings : ISomeOtherBindings, ISomeMoreBindings, IConfigurationBindings { }
 ```
-By default the base IConfigurationBindings interface provides a bool configuration property for Enabled
+By default the base IConfigurationBindings interface provides a bool configuration property "Enabled"

-to specify if the plugin is enabled or not.
+which specifies if the plugin is enabled or not.
 (Default: true)
 # Base functionality
 The PluginController provides some base setup methods for your config, hooks, etc..
 Following methods can be overriden and run in the given sequence: